-What do bugs bugs absolutely love?
+What do bed bugs absolutely love?
 A quiet meal.
 They hate being interrupted, and a meal for them takes around 10 minutes.
-If they have a choice between a perfectly-still person and one who tosses and turns a bit more, they will mostly likely choose the one who isn’t moving in their sleep (it’s also possible that the restless person scared them toward the still person!)
+If they have a choice between a perfectly-still person and one who tosses and turns a bit more, they will most likely choose the one who isn’t moving in their sleep (it’s also possible that the restless person scared them toward the still person!)
 They also hate to be trapped, so they might fear a person who moves about too much from side to side.

 There Might Be No Difference At All

 So one person wakes up and says “this is horrible” and the person beside them says “what?”
-The fact is, there are some people out there who don’t even know that they have bed bugs at all, because different people react differently to the bites.
+The fact is, there are some people out there who don’t even know that they have bed bugs at all because different people react differently to the bites.
 One person will have welts all over their body, the other person appears unaffected.
 Both people might have been bitten equally, but one simply showed the sign more.

 So What Can You Do?